dendronhq/dendron-site/vault/dendron.dev.design.md

 This package lets you access Dendron via CLI.

 ## Next
-- You can see the full list of projects as well as detailed documentation [[here|pro]]
+- You can see the full list of packages as well as detailed documentation [[here|pkg]]